chowder/imperial-pyqs/CO580-PYQ/2017-2018-Solutions.md

 ### ii.

-The DFS search algorithm employed is a flood-fill algorithm, so no two nodes are visited twice.
-Therefore the worst-case complexity is `O(N)`
+The DFS search algorithm employed is a flood-fill algorithm, so each node is only explored once.
+Therefore the worst-case complexity is `O(V+E)`

 ## Question 4b